SeaKale22/holbertonschool-shell/permissions/README.md

-13-change_group ; changes group owner of "hello" to school 14-change_owner_and_group ; change files and directories in current working dir to owner vincent and group owner staff 15-symbolic_link_permissions ; change ownership of symbolic link "_hello" to vincent:owner
+13-change_group ; changes group owner of "hello" to school 14-change_owner_and_group ; change files and directories in current working dir to owner vincent and group owner staff 15-symbolic_link_permissions ; change ownership of symbolic link "_hello" to vincent:owner 16-if_only ; changes onweship of file "hello" from guillaume to vincent